 - Pro – super scenic and nice and short which makes it perfect for all ages.
 It’s also wheelchair accessible as well.

 - Con – really crowded during the peak season during the main hours, 8 am-6 pm.

 - Pro – really interesting and varied geysers, can’t get bored with all the variety.

 - Con – doesn’t feel much like a hike with the boardwalk.
 It’s necessary to have a boardwalk in these unstable areas, but it does take away from the hike and nature vibe.
 I like to think of it more like a scenic tour than a hike.

 Another great thing about this geyser basin is it’s close to Old Faithful as well as the West Yellowstone entrance.
 This makes it the perfect thing to do before you head back out of the park for lodging or dinner.

 If you’re planning a trip to Yellowstone, be sure to check out my Top 10 Tips for Visiting Yellowstone National Park.
 As I mentioned above, Old Faithful is fairly close to West Thumb.
 So you might consider making a day of it by starting at Old Faithful early.
 Then hike the Old Faithful Geyser Loop Trail which takes off from Old Faithful.

-That trail is home of the famous ‘Morning Glory’ pool that’s stunning to see.
-Next find somewhere to hunker down during the peak mid-day hours.
-Have some lunch or picnic, and play at the lake.
+That trail is home to the famous ‘Morning Glory’ pool that’s stunning to see.
+Next, find somewhere to hunker down during the peak mid-day hours.
+Have some lunch or a picnic, and play at the lake.
 Then hike West Thumb towards the end of the day when things quiet down again.